-1. The objective provides for the "use and development" of the productive and non-productive activities and therefore provides for the economic wellbeing of landowners and the economy in general.
+1. The objective provides for the "use and development" of the productive land and therefore provides for the economic wellbeing of landowners and the economy in general.

 - 2. The productive activities provided for by the objective contribute to the character and identity of the Gulf and, as such, contributes to the social wellbeing of the communities of the Gulf. - 3.
-The productive activities provided for by the objective ensure that the rural character and amenity of the land unit is maintained.
-As such, the objective ensures that the areas of "outstanding natural landscape" within the land unit are protected. - 4.
-Provided that appropriate controls are put in place, productive and non-productive activities can be undertaken in landform 3 (alluvial land) in a manner which: - sustains the potential of natural and physical (excluding minerals) to meet the reasonably foreseeable needs of future generations; and - safeguards the life-supporting capacity of air, water and soil, and ecosystems; and - avoids remedies or mitigates any adverse effects of activities on the environment.
+Provided that appropriate controls are put in place, buildings and activities can be undertaken in landform 5 (productive land) in a manner which: - sustains the potential of natural and physical (excluding minerals) to meet the reasonably foreseeable needs of future generations; and - safeguards the life-supporting capacity of air, water and soil, and ecosystems; and - avoids remedies or mitigates any adverse effects of activities on the environment.